angeldnd/slua/README.md

 Clear custom, delete all generated custom interface

-Slua/LuaObject contain pre-generated file for exported interface.
+_Slua_LuaObject contain pre-generated file for exported interface.

 Precompiled slua library in Plugins only included x86(32bit)/macosx(32bit)/iOS(armv7,armv7s,arm64)/Android(armv7-a) platform using luajit, you should compile other platform/lua5.1/luajit by yourself, see build.txt for help.